mad-piano/Lanturn-Bot-Queue-AddOn/README.md

 >How do I implement this code to my Lanturn bot?

 Replace the **on_message event** in the **bot.py** file in Lanturn bot, and add the one I created.
-Add the lists in the same file up by the imports; add the commands I created somewhere appropriate in the **RaidCommands.py** file.
+Add the commands I created somewhere appropriate in the **RaidCommands.py** file.

 >Why is there no command to remove a user from the queue?